Last Updated on

 A tabletop purifier is a container that needs to be filled manually.
 This is a good choice for when your water has already been filtered for use and just needs final purification.

-One of the most popular tabletop purifiers is the Big Berkey system.
-The Big Berkey uses several systems for purification including microfiltration, adsorption, and long contact flow rate.
+One of the most popular tabletop purifiers is the Berkey water filter system.
+Berkey uses several systems for purification including microfiltration, adsorption, and long contact flow rate.

 Although store-bought pitcher water filters are good for removing contaminants, they are not designed to remove bacteria and viruses and should only be used with municipal water.